Half-waves and spectral Riesz means on the 3-torus: Introduction

-In discussing the $d$-sphere problem for $d\geq 3$ -- and even $d=2$, but to a lesser extent -- it is useful (as evidenced by the rest of this paper) to identify the counting function $N_d$ with a (tempered) distribution, in the sense of Schwartz, or generalized function more generally.
-Specifically, letting $\scrS(\bbR)$ denote the Fr\'echet space of Schwartz functions, we conflate $N_d$ with the mapping
+In discussing Weyl remainders, it can be useful \cite{FullingEstrada} to identify the eigenvalue counting with a tempered distribution.
+Specifically, letting $\calS(\bbR) \subset C^\infty(\bbR)$ denote the Fr\'echet space of Schwartz functions, we conflate the function $N_{d,k;\Lambda,\bfA}:\bbR\to \bbR$ with the mapping